American Poolplayers Association

 Lake St. Louis, MO

-APA requested a site built on the Divi page builder, and my designer created an attractive custom design with a sporty and classic red, white and blue palette.
-The end result is rich in information, but also consistent and easy to navigate.
+APA wanted a site built on the Divi page builder, so we designed an attractive, sporty layout with a classic red, white, and blue palette.
+The result was a site that felt both rich in content and intuitive to navigate.

 The “Before” Picture